MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 For more information about Teams voice solutions and PSTN connectivity options, see [Plan your Teams voice solution](cloud-voice-landing-page.md) and [PSTN connectivity options](pstn-connectivity.md).

 **SHOULD WE LINK TO PSTN CONNECTIVITY OPTIONS?
-OR IS IT MOOT FOR INDIA AND WE WANT TO PUSH THEM TO USE OC INDIA?**
+OR IS IT MOOT FOR INDIA -- WE WANT TO PUSH THEM TO USE OC INDIA?**

 This article describes benefits and requirements, and provides a link to the operators participating in the Microsoft Operator Connect Program.